Amarsah15/Bkp-Foundation/readme.md

 - **Password Hashing**: All passwords are hashed using bcrypt before storage
 - **Admin Protection**: Admin endpoints protected with secret key verification
 - **Data Validation**: Input validation for all required fields
-- **Password Exclusion**: Passwords never returned in API responses
+- **Password Exclusion**: Passwords are never returned in API responses

 ## 🧪 Testing